-Many Americans struggle financially, living paycheck to paycheck, hoping they have enough to cover all their bills at the end of the month.
-Life is easier if you have a cash cushion or an emergency fund, but how do you save when there is not much fat in your budget?
+Many Americans struggle to save for vacation, gifts, or just to make ends meet.
+Life is easier if you have a savings account, but how do you save when there is not much fat in your budget.

 - Healthcare – prescriptions and co-pays

-Entertainment – Look for low-cost ways to have fun.
+Look for a low-cost way to have fun.

 - Shop for generic store brands instead of name-brand items.
 Many generic versions can be up to 60% cheaper.